Alfredo Prieto: Trials and exposure

-Prieto's lawyers filed an appeal, which was upheld, overturning his sentence and ordering a new trial to be held.
-However, he was found guilty and sentenced to death again.
+The first trial for the Raver-Fulton murders began in 2007, with Prieto initially being found guilty by a jury.
+However, the trial judge was forced to declare a mistrial during the penalty phase, after one juror claimed he had been peer pressured into going along with the guilty verdict.
+A second trial for the murders took place in 2008, with Prieto being convicted again and receiving two death sentences.
+Prieto's lawyers filed an appeal, and the Virginia Supreme Court overturned the sentence based on an error in the jury verdict form.
+Prieto was subsequently resentenced, and again received death sentences.

 A year later, his lawyers filed another appeal to overturn his sentence and asking for a new trial, based on the results from a psychiatric exam which determined that their client was intellectually disabled, with an IQ threshold between 67 and 73.
 Their petition was accepted, but at the third trial, the prosecutor's office proved to the court that Prieto had been a successful student at school in both El Salvador and the United States, and that he had adapted socially, had perfectly learned the English language, was popular and obtained a driver's license in both Virginia and California, which contradicted the notions of an intellectual disability.
 He was sentenced to death for a third and final time in 2010.